genesiscommunitysuccess/docs/docs/server-reference/notify/ms_teams.md

 sidebar_position: 4
 id: ms_teams
 ---
-Microsoft Team provides a mechanism for exposing it channels to remote system via webhooks.
+Microsoft Teams provides a mechanism for exposing its channels to a remote system via webhooks.
 A webhook url can be created as described [here](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook)

 ##### GATEWAY